janelia-experimental-technology/Zeiss-Lightsheet-Z.1-Sample-Holder/README.md

 *Figure 4: Machined Lightsheet Holder, version 20M*

+Opportunity: Free to make for Non-Profit Research by downloading the design here .
+See included hardware license.
+Rights and designs available for Commercial License.
+Janelia makes no endorsements or guarantees of licensee products.

 For inquiries, please contact innovation@janelia.hhmi.org and reference this repository.

 To cite the designs, please use DOI: https://doi.org/10.25378/janelia.32582463